vargalaszlo87/shortwave-lowpass-filter/README.md

 ## ⭐ Second approach

 Very important things in this topic, like frequency response, phase diagram and order of the filter.

-**The order of filter**
+**The order of filter:**

 - **First order** filter: 20dB / decade
 - **Second order** filter: 40dB  / decade